 What to Expect At Your First Physiotherapy and Rehabilitation Appointment

 All initial appointments begin with an assessment of your condition.
 This involves a review of your medical history as well as a neuromusculoskeletal physical examination.
-By discussing with your medical history (along with the examination), we can verify your symptoms and better evaluate your condition to develop an effective treatment plan.
+By discussing your medical history (along with the examination), we can verify your symptoms and better evaluate your condition to develop an effective treatment plan.

 The goals of the assessment are to: